IBM/Predictive-Industrial-Visual-Analysis/README.md

 - [curl](https://curl.haxx.se/download.html)

 # Running the Application
-Follow these steps to setup and run this developer journey.
+Follow these steps to setup and run the application.
 The steps are described in detail below.

 ## Steps
 1. [Watson Visual Recognition Setup](#1-Watson-Visual-Recognition-Setup)